Lee Yong (footballer, born 1986)

-Lee Yong (/ko/; born 24 December 1986) is a South Korean professional footballer who plays for Korean club Suwon FC and the South Korea national football team as a right-back.
+Lee Yong (/ko/; born 24 December 1986) is a South Korean professional footballer who plays as a right-back for Ulsan HD.

 Early life

 Lee grew up in Hanam, a city on the outskirts of Seoul.
 He completed his schooling in Seoul due to the lack of schools with established football programs in Hanam at that time.
 One of his elementary school classmates was his neighbor and future national teammate Park Joo-ho.

 As he was a "late bloomer", Lee was not heavily scouted as a high school senior and spent a gap year training before trying out again the next season.
 He was eventually accepted into Chung-Ang University.

 Club career

 Lee was drafted by Ulsan Hyundai FC in 2010.

 In 2015 Lee enlisted for mandatory military service and assigned to the Korea Armed Forces Athletic Corps (Sangju Sangmu).
 His contract with Ulsan Hyundai was not extended and he was traded to Jeonbuk Hyundai Motors FC after he was discharged from the military.